planetmint/planetmint/tests/README.md

 Notes on Running a Local Dev Node as Processes (and Running All Tests)](https://docs.planetmint.io/en/latest/contributing/dev-setup-coding-and-contribution-process/run-node-as-processes.html)

 Note: There are acceptance tests in the `acceptance/` folder (at the same level in the hierarchy as the `tests/` folder).

+## Debugging test cases with VS Code

+In order to debug unit tests create a virtual environment and install all necessary dependencies.
+VS Code should notify you that a new virtual environment is detected and ask if you want to use it as environment (more info: [Getting started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)).

+Configure the tests in VS Code by going to the `Testing` tab and click `Confiugre Python Tests` and select `pytest`.
+VS Code should now detect all test cases inside of `tests`.
+Click `Debug Tests` to run the tests with the debugger attached. (more info: [Python testing in VS Code](https://code.visualstudio.com/docs/python/testing))

+Note: `pip install .` will not automatically install the test dependencies.
+If missing install them manually.